 Supported decision-making does not replace guardianship.
 It is an additional and less restrictive option.

-Center for Public Representation commends Senator Lovely, Representative Vega, and Representative Tucker for introducing this important legislation that will create a much needed new path toward independence for many residents of the Commonwealth.
+Center for Public Representation commends Senator Lovely and Representative Tucker for introducing this important legislation that will create a much needed new path toward independence for many residents of the Commonwealth.